 Yellow fever mainly occurs in sub-Saharan Africa (countries to the south of the Sahara desert), South America and in parts of the Caribbean.

 Typical symptoms of yellow fever include:

-- high temperature (fever),
+- high temperature (fever)

-- nausea and vomiting,
+- nausea and vomiting

 Diagnosing yellow fever

-Urban yellow fever
+Treating yellow fever

 Yellow fever vaccination